blockfrost/blockfrost-for-slack/README.md

 - `message.channels` - listens for messages in public channels that the app is added to
 - `message.groups` - listens for messages in private channels that the app is added to
 - `member_joined_channel` - sent when an user joins a channel, used for sending welcome message after adding the app to a channel
+- `app_uninstalled` - sent when an user removes the app from the workspace, used for removing installation data from the database

 To speed up your setup process, simply copy and paste the following JSON into the App Manifest.
 This action will auto-configure OAuth, event subscriptions, and slash commands for you.